Community Resilience Catalyst

 Education

 Communities can schedule tailored educational opportunities with Center staff that collaboratively explore pathways for increasing resilience to changing hazards.
 Center staff are offering Lunch ‘n’ Learn-style events, individual meetings, or virtual sessions and are also available for brainstorming, attending city/town/parish meetings, and other ways to engage.
-These sessions will help to: define and describe changing risks and challenges in south Louisiana; explore strategies and actions to increase resilience; share information about resilience tools and other informational resources; and describe the technical support portion of the Catalyst and its application process.
+These sessions will help to: define and describe changing risks and challenges in coastal communities; explore strategies and actions to increase resilience; help different organizations see themselves in resilience; share information about resilience tools and other informational resources; and describe the technical support portion of the Catalyst and its application process.

 If you have questions about the educational opportunities please reach out to either Kathryn Keating kkeating@thewaterinstitute.org or Abby Littman alittman@thewaterinstitute.org.